Workshop on Alternative Methods for Rabies Vaccine Testing

 - Develop an implementation strategy to achieve global acceptance and use of these alternatives

-The U.S. Department of Agriculture Center for Veterinary Biologics and the International Alliance for Biological Standardization were sponsors of the workshop.
+The USDA Center for Veterinary Biologics and the International Alliance for Biological Standardization were sponsors of the workshop.

 USDA Issues Policies Incorporating Workshop Recommendations

-The U.S. Department of Agriculture (USDA) Center for Veterinary Biologics (CVB) Notice 12-12 (May 2012) provides guidance on the use of humane endpoints and methods in animal testing of biological products, refining animal use for this purpose.
+The USDA Center for Veterinary Biologics (CVB) Notice 12-12 (May 2012) provides guidance on the use of humane endpoints and methods in animal testing of biological products, refining animal use for this purpose.
 Key provisions include: